Skip to main content Skip to main navigation Skip to search

 Vessel operators are required to keep their Automatic Identification System (AIS) on to transmit Position Reports in accordance with the International Convention for the Safety of Life at Sea (SOLAS), 1974 Chapter 5, Regulation 19.2.4.

-Vessel operators must report any malfunction of the vessel’s AIS equipment to the Joint Rescue Coordination Centre (JRCC) Australia in accordance with Section 186 of the Navigation Act 2012.
+Vessel operators must report any malfunction of the vessel’s AIS equipment to the Australian Maritime Safety Authority (AMSA) Joint Rescue Coordination Centre (JRCC) Australia in accordance with Section 186 of the Navigation Act 2012.

-• Marine Order 63 (Navigation Act 2012) makes the provision of Position Reports mandatory for:foreign vessels from the arrival at its first port in Australia until its departure from its final port in Australia; and
+• Marine Order 63 (Navigation Act 2012) makes the provision of Position Reports mandatory for foreign vessels from the arrival at its first port in Australian territory until its departure from its final port in Australian territory, and

 • all regulated Australian vessels whilst in the Modernised Australian Ship Tracking and Reporting System (MASTREP) area.

-Vessel berthing conditions in Australian Ports are provided on the Biosecurity Status Document (BSD) after meeting reporting requirements.
+Vessel berthing conditions in Australian territory ports are provided on the BSD after meeting reporting requirements.
 Vessel pratique does not affect a vessels permission to berth in Australia.

-A vessel subject to the positive pratique process by virtue of the Act will have permission to embark or disembark travellers (all passengers and crew), discharge or load waste or cargo.
+A vessel subject to the positive pratique process by virtue of the Biosecurity Act 2015 will have permission to embark or disembark travellers (all passengers and crew), discharge or load waste or cargo.

-Vessel operators should be aware that the potential transfer of cargo onto an onshore supply vessel outside the 12nm range could result in the onshore supply vessel being considered as an exposed conveyance and subject to Biosecurity control.
-Vessel Operators or Shipping Agents need to contact the Seaports team for further advice.
+Vessel operators should be aware that the potential transfer of goods onto an onshore supply vessel outside the 12nm range could result in the onshore supply vessel being considered as an exposed conveyance and subject to Biosecurity control.
+Vessel operators or shipping agents must contact the Conveyance Maritime team for further advice and refer to the Offshore installations and exposed conveyance webpage.

 While pratique has been granted for the vessel, the cargo and some persons or goods may continue to be subject to biosecurity control.
 The submission of additional documentation or inspection by a biosecurity officer may be required.